vkbansal/react-contextmenu/README.md

 The `Menu` component that needs to be updated depending on the current selection.
 The component will receive object from `monitor.getItem()` in its props with `item` as key.
 All the other props will be simply passed through.

+## Customization
+The higher order component created using `ContextMenuLayer` can accept the following props.

+**renderTag**

+Type: React Element (optional)

+The element inside which the Component must be wrapped.
+By default `div` is used.
+But this prop can used to customize it.

 ## Credits
 This project is based on the ideas from [react-dnd](https://github.com/gaearon/react-dnd) by [Dan Abramov](https://github.com/gaearon).